uadmin/uadmin-docs/_build/html/_sources/document_system/tutorial/part10.rst.txt

 ===================================================
 In this part, we will discuss about creating a group permission for a specific model to the user group with some access levels.

-First of all, run your application using an "admin" account.
+First of all, run your application using an **admin** account.
 Let's create an access for Document model to the Developer group.
-In the Document System Dashboard, go to "USER GROUPS".
+In the Document System Dashboard, go to **USER GROUPS**.

 .. image:: assets/usergroupshighlighted.png